Why Colors Matter When Designing a B2B Website

-Colors are an essential design element to any website.
-But too often brands choose their website colors without understanding how colors work on a screen.
+Colors are an essential design element of any website.
+But too often, brands choose their website colors without understanding how colors appear on a screen.
 While colors should follow your brand guidelines and convey an appropriate image, they also need to function well on digital platforms.
-A poorly designed color scheme can have unexpected problems that hinder the UX of your website and drive visitors away.
+A poorly designed color scheme can have unexpected problems that hinder the UX of your B2B website and drive visitors away.

-Here are six colors and colors sets to avoid in your web designing strategy:
+Here are six colors and colors sets to avoid in your web design strategy:

 Light on Light Colors